Skip to main content

 • nutanix-ahv03

-NOTE: At this point, it is worth mentioning that Nutanix does not allow for the hypervisor to be deployed with a Public IP address.
-Click on the Configure option and ensure that the Public IPv4 and Public IPv6 options are disabled.
+Nutanix does not allow for the hypervisor to be deployed with a public IP address.
+Click the Configure option and ensure that the Public IPv4 and Public IPv6 options are disabled.

 deploy-reserved-servers

-It is for this purpose that access to this device will be managed through the SOS console.
-Alternatively, it is possible to use the Private IP address to access the console via the private L3 network as well, however, changes to the networking for the Nutanix Hypervisor (AHV) will result in a network drop and potential loss of access if misconfigured.
+Access to this device will be managed through the SOS console.
+You could also use the Private IP address to access the console via the private L3 network, however, changes to the networking for the Nutanix Hypervisor (AHV) will result in a network drop and potential loss of access if misconfigured.

 Create a jump host